IDU-CVLab/COV19D_4th/README.md

 [![DOI:10.48550/arXiv.2210.02992](http://img.shields.io/badge/DOI-10.48550/arXiv.2310.08165-B31B1B.svg)](https://doi.org/10.48550/arXiv.2310.08165)

 > [!IMPORTANT]
-> This approach reaches 94.74% accuracy on the validation set at patient level, and 0.95 Macro F1 score.
+> This approach reaches 94.74% accuracy, and 0.95 Macro F1 score on the validation set at patient level.

 # DataBase
 COV19-CT Database was shared in the third run of the competition and can be obtained from the workshop organizers at [https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/](https://mlearn.lincoln.ac.uk/icassp-2023-ai-mia/).